mathurinm/celer/doc/index.rst

-..
-Celer documentation master file, created by sphinx-quickstart on Mon May 23 16:22:52 2016.
+.. celer documentation master file, created by sphinx-quickstart on Mon May 23 16:22:52 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Celer
+celer
 ======

-Celer is a library exposing many scikit-learn-like sparse models missing from scikit-learn.
+celer is a library exposing many scikit-learn-like sparse models missing from scikit-learn.
-It estimates these models with the Constraint Elimination for the Lasso with Extrapolated Residuals (Celer) algorithm [1].
+It estimates these models with the Constraint Elimination for the Lasso with Extrapolated Residuals (celer) algorithm [1].
 The proposed solvers tackle large-scale problems with millions of features, **up to 100 times faster than scikit-learn**.

 Currently, the package handles the following problems: